Disparities in access to US quantum information education: Discussion and conclusions

-The creation of more QIS education programs at less-resourced institutions alone, however, will not solve equity gaps.
+The creation of more QIS education programs at less-resourced institutions alone, however, will not solve equality, let alone equity, gaps.
 Women, for example, increasingly outnumber men at US colleges and universities \cite{Belkin:2021}, yet women remain a numerical and social minority in quantum \cite{Singh:2021}.
 To successfully close diversity gaps, Aiello et al.\ argue that QIS education programs must focus on dismantling cultural barriers and enhancing accessibility so that all students can succeed in quantum \cite{Aiello:2021}.
 Culturally-sensitive curriculum development initiatives such as QuSTEAM \cite{Porter:2022} can be leveraged to ensure course content aligns with diverse student backgrounds and values.
 Outside mentorship and educational communities such as Girls in Quantum \cite{GIQ} and Qubit by Qubit \cite{QBQ} likewise must play a role in diversifying the quantum pipeline and providing underrepresented students in quantum with the social and professional communities they need to thrive.
 Meanwhile, Q-Turn \cite{BelenSainz:2022} and the Quantum Ethics Project \cite{Arrow:2023} exemplify the power of bottom-up organizing by marginalized quantum scientists and allies in achieving tangible change -- we call on universities and funders to support such grassroots initiatives wherever they emerge.

-Finally, as of writing, we observe that there is no CIP code specific to QIS or quantum computing degree programs.
+Additionally, as of writing, we observe that there is no CIP code specific to QIS or quantum computing degree programs.
 Given the rapidly-evolving QIS education landscape in the US, periodic follow-up research will be necessary to ensure these statistics remain up-to-date and to stay apprised of new developments in the field.
 We encourage the National Center for Education Statistics to include a quantum-specific CIP in the next update in order to streamline such research.
-And while our analysis specifically focuses on equity of access to QIS education programs at US institutions, we also highlight the urgent need for equity not only within but across nations in building quantum education infrastructure, so that the benefits of the quantum revolution do not flow disproportionately to the Global North \cite{TenHolter:2022,DiVincenzo:2017}.